 In the state of California you are only allowed to use your phone while driving if you are over 18-years-old and if you are using it with a hands-free system.

 If you do not have a hands-free system, you are only allowed to use your phone while driving on a private property or while placing an emergency call to law enforcement or a similar emergency service.

-It would be difficult to find someone in Los Angeles County who doesn’t own a cellphone.
+It would be difficult to find someone in California who doesn’t own a cellphone.
 Unfortunately, it can often be tempting to use cellphones while driving.
 You can’t always avoid using a cellphone when inside your vehicle.
 There are legal ways to use your phone with hands-free technology, but what happens when your cell phone use while driving results in a traffic ticket?

 Most people don’t realize that texting violations can be contested.
-However, your best shot at getting your ticket dismissed is having a qualified traffic ticket attorney serving Los Angeles on your side.
+However, your best shot at getting your ticket dismissed is having a qualified traffic ticket attorney serving California on your side.